slint-ui/slint/docs/langref/src/expressions.md

 }
 ```

-`+` applied to strings means string concatenation.
+Concatenate strings with `+`.

 The operators `&&` and `||` express logical _and_ and _or_ between
 boolean values.
 The operators `==`, `!=`, `>`, `<`, `=>` and `<=` compare
 values of the same type.

-You can access properties by addressing the associated element, followed by a
+Access an element's properties by using its name, followed by a
 `.` and the property name:

 ```slint,no-preview